 • Any and all incidents or complaints of slavery and human trafficking reported, whether under our Whistleblowing Policy or otherwise, are investigated within 24 hours.

 • Monitoring the response rate of "at risk" suppliers to our request that they advise us on the steps taken to ensure slavery and human trafficking is not taking place in their business or supply chains.

 • Ensure we provide access and guidance on our associated polices;

 • Remedial action taken following non-compliances found during audits.

 Awareness-raising programme and future commitment

-As well as training staff, Champneys has raised awareness of modern slavery issues by ensure our statement and policies are fully available for all employees to access in our policy document library via our employee HR portal.
+As well as training our staff, Champneys has raised awareness of modern slavery issues by ensuring our statement and policies are fully available for all employees to access in our policy document library via our employee HR portal.

 Champneys believes in increased transparency in how we are playing our part in preventing slavery and human trafficking.
 We will continue to monitor the effectiveness of our compliance programme and take necessary steps to address any instances of slavery and human trafficking on an ongoing basis.
 We will publish an updated Modern Slavery Act Transparency Statement in each financial year.

 This statement has been approved by the Champneys board of directors, who will review and update it annually.